alexushub/Lobby/README.md

-# LobbyAspNet4
+# Lobby

 Test task project for "Edison".
 The aim is develop the lobby-game simulator.
+Asp.Net MVC5, SignalR.
-Uses SignalR and Multilanguage UI.
+Multilanguage UI.

 Task file is in the root folder.